Edward Morwitz: Germany

 Morwitz was the son of a wealthy merchant.
-He studied Semitic languages, Oriental literature, philosophy, theology, and finally medicine at the universities of Halle, Leipzig, and Berlin.
+He studied Semitic languages, Oriental literature, philosophy, theology, and finally medicine at the universities of Halle-Wittenberg, Leipzig, and Berlin.
 In 1841, he received the degree of M.D. from Berlin and was made first assistant of the Hufeland Clinic there.
 In 1843, Morwitz made a tour of parts of Germany, France, and Switzerland.
 On returning to Prussia, he took up his residence in the town of Conitz, where he practised his profession and his specialty in the treatment of nervous and mental disorders.
 So successful he was at Conitz that he also started and supported a hospital there for the poor.
-He began writing his Geschichte der Medicin (History of Medicine).
+He began writing his Geschichte der Medicin (English: History of Medicine).

 His attention to medicine was interrupted by the Revolutions of 1848, when he favored the revolutionaries.
 His opinions were well known and won him friends, but also enemies.
 On a certain occasion his carriage was overturned by a group of royalists, and he met with severe injuries, from which, however, he gradually recovered.
 However, he felt obliged to emigrate.

 He had invented a breech-loading gun.
 Finding no market for this patent in Germany, in 1850 he visited England and the United States, but without success.
 He soon returned to Europe, but having determined to settle in America, again returned to the United States and settled in Philadelphia in 1852.